 Netwerk Aalst is a multidisciplinary arts centre in Aalst, Belgium.
-Together with artists, makers, neighbours and local residents, we set up artistic projects that are shared and tested in public exhibitions, film programmes, performances, workshops and through the production of new work.
-In this way, we seek to generate insights and develop alternatives that contribute to a society in transformation.
+Together with artists, makers, neighbours and local residents, we set up artistic projects that are shared and tested in public exhibitions, film programmes, performances, workshops and the production of new work.
+This way, we seek to generate insights and develop alternatives that contribute to a society in transformation.

 Netwerk Aalst is an accessible, public meeting place where art is developed, researched, made, shown and mediated.
 The central question is that of how arts and cultural institutions can contribute to societal engagement.

 In an increasingly complex society, we seek to create space for reflection, debate and development.
 We do this in interaction with the local and regional reality and in relation to international developments and trends.

 The dynamics of society require agility from Netwerk Aalst.
 We are undergoing a transformation from mono- to multidisciplinary.
 By bringing more disciplines together, we aim to promote a greater diversity of perspectives.
 We believe our organisation should reflect the diverse reality that surrounds us, offering room for many voices to resonate.
 Only in this way, an arts centre can be critical and relevant in today’s society.

 We believe that our structure should likewise reflect this vision.
 To this end, alternating, diversely populated working groups serve a curating or mandating role.
 They feed and help to shape both our operations and our programme.
 We are in constant interaction with our environment.
 Proximity is an issue that we must take into account.
 But we are also children of our time – a time when the world is never far away.
 We accept this world’s blessings along with its curses.
 We connect and feel connected with artists worldwide and we share in global concerns about a sustainable future.